2-Days in Edinburgh: The Perfect Weekend Itinerary

 Armchair Books

-Day 2: Explore New Town
+Day 2: Discover New Town’s Charm

 New Town, known for its neo-classical and Georgian period architecture, offers a totally different vibe for day two.